-2003-04: Was a key member of the gold medal winning Team Ontario in the under 17 tournament where he scored 8 points in 6 games.
+2003-04: Ryan O'Marra was a key member of the gold medal winning Team Ontario in the under 17 tournament where he scored 8 points in 6 games.
 He was an assistant captain on Team Canada in the August 2004 under 18 championships and scored 5 points in 5 games.

-2004-05: Played in the 2005 CHL Top Prospects game.
+2004-05: O'Marra played in the 2005 CHL Top Prospects game.
 Did very well in the skating categories in the skills contest.
 Drafted 15th overall, in 2005 by the New York Islanders.

-2005-06: Scored 77 points in 61 games with Erie in the OHL.
+2005-06: O'Marra scored 77 points in 61 games with Erie in the OHL.
 Played for Canada st the WJC in Vancouver beating out Kris Chucko for the final roster spot.

 2006-07: In his fourth OHL season, O’Marra split his ice-time between Erie and Saginaw; he tallied eight goals and 14 points through 13 games with the Otters, and added another 18 goals and 37 points in 33 games with the Spirit.
 He also joined up with the Canadian U20 National Team for the second straight year, registering two assists in six games at the WJC (Canada took Gold).

 2007-08: After the conclusion of his OHL career, O’Marra moved up to the AHL this season, appearing in31 games (2g+7a) with the Springfield Falcons.
 He also spent time with the Stockton Thunder, where he potted 11 goals and 20 points in 24 games.

 2008-09: In his first full season in the AHL, O’Marra appeared in 62 games with the Springfield Falcons; he tallied a goal and 10 points, career-high AHL totals for the center.